-A fascination with the fusion of words and music started when David was a chorister at Newcastle Cathedral, and has grown throughout his musical life.
+The fascination of David with the fusion of words and music started when he was a chorister at Newcastle Cathedral, and has grown throughout his musical life.
 He sang in the Schütz Choir for Roger Norrington and the Monteverdi Choir.
-He currently sings with Vox Musica in the UK and abroad and was a Lay Clerk in St Albans Cathedral Choir where he sang for many years.
-He was founder and director of the Hardynge Choir and the Fayrfax Consort and directs Musica Deo Sacra in Tewkesbury Abbey every summer.
+He currently sings with Vox Musica in the UK and abroad and was a Lay Clerk in St Albans Cathedral Choir for many years.
+He was founder and director of the Hardynge Choir and the Fayrfax Consort and directed Musica Deo Sacra in Tewkesbury Abbey for many years.
 He taught at St Albans School and retired as Senior Master in 2004.
-He sings with Vox Coelestis and directs and sings with the Fayrfax Consort which now does concerts with around eight voices.
+He now sings with the Fayrfax Consort which does concerts with eight voices.
 He conducted the first performances of the community opera Alban in St Albans Cathedral and in London.
-He has conducted for St Albans Chamber Opera since 1985.
-He is delighted to be bringing Schütz to Carillon and their audience again!
+He conducted Amahl and the Night Visitors (Menotti) and Noye’s Fludde (Britten) as community operas locally.
+He has conducted for St Albans Chamber Opera since its foundation 1985 – Die Fledermaus (Strauss) in 2018.
+He runs consort singing days at Benslow Music.

 “I enjoy my rehearsals and concerts with Carillon as they are a very sociable group, prepared to take on a wide variety of periods and styles and are ready to be challenged with interesting music.
 I have done a number of first performances with them and also involved instrumentalists from baroque bands (a concert with James Bowman) to wind quintets, pianists, organists and even handbells.
 If you are looking for some enjoyable singing I recommend Carillon to you.”